 - 1/4 teaspoon freshly ground black pepper + more to taste

-- Cook the pasta.
-Place a large pot of water on the stove to boil.
+- Place a large pot of water on the stove to boil.
 Once boiling, add the pasta.
 Cook according to package instructions (usually about 8-10 minutes).
 Drain and set aside.

-- Saute the onion, oregano, and garlic.
-While the pasta boils, set a medium saucepan over low heat.
+- While the pasta boils, set a medium saucepan over low heat.
 When hot, add the olive oil.
 Add the onion and oregano.
 Cook, stirring occasionally, until softened and beginning to get translucent, about 8 minutes.
 Add the garlic and cook, stirring frequently, for one more minute.
 Add the tomato paste and cook until warmed through.
 Pour in 1/2 cup water and stir to bring up all of the bits of everything.

-- Make the sauce.
-Pour the sautéed onion mixture into the blender.
+- Pour the sautéed onion mixture into the blender.
 Add drained roasted red peppers, cashews, 1/2 teaspoon salt, and 1/4 teaspoon pepper.
 Puree until silky smooth, 2-3 minutes.
 If the sauce is too thick to puree, add a bit more water, a tablespoon at a time.

-- Mix the pasta and sauce.
-Return the pasta to the pot you cooked it in or to the saute pan – whichever is biggest!
+- Return the pasta to the pot you cooked it in or to the saute pan – whichever is biggest!
 Place over low heat.
 Add sauce.
 Stir gently and cook just until warmed through, 1-2 minutes.

-- Garnish and serve.
-Sprinkle basil over the top and serve!
+- Sprinkle basil over the top and serve!